lehuannhatrang/ml-platform-admin/README.md

 kubectl create secret generic kubeconfig-mgmt-cluster --from-file=kubeconfig=$HOME/.kube/config -n karmada-system
 ```

-Create the secret based on your Karmada config, the Karmada Dashboard will use this config to talk to the Karmada API server.
+Create the secret based on your Karmada config, the Karmada Dashboard will use this config to communicate to the Karmada API server.
 ```
 kubectl create secret generic kubeconfig-karmada-apiserver --from-file=kubeconfig=$HOME/.kube/karmada-apiserver.config -n karmada-system
 ```